0.0

 00.0 ℃

-Today's UV index in Andorra la Vella, Andorra will be up to 3.1, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Andorra la Vella, Andorra will be up to 6.5, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Andorra la Vella, Andorra can reach high levels during the summer months, with a maximum index of 9 or 10.
 It is important to take necessary precautions to protect your skin during these times.